anarodr/movie-platform/README.md

 ### Command

-This will execute the tests inside the docker container.
+This from parent folder will execute the tests for both backend and frontend inside the docker container.

 ```bash
 make test